scala-phase/scalathon/2012/index.md

 # Registration

-Registration will be open soon.
-Stay tuned.

-Space will be limited to 150 attendees.
+Registration is $50 and covers all three days.
+Space is limited to 150 attendees.
+Please register on the [Scalathon 2012 Meetup page][].

 # Keep Up to Date